 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY!

-Strategic Behavioral Health (SBH) understands that medical information about you and your health is personal.
+Palms Behavioral Health understands that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
-SBH creates a record of the care and services you receive.
+PBH creates a record of the care and services you receive.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This Notice of Privacy Practices applies to all of the records of your care generated and/or maintained by SBH, including the following people and organizations.
+This Notice of Privacy Practices applies to all of the records of your care generated and/or maintained by PBH, including the following people and organizations.

 - Any health care professional who is authorized to enter information in your medical record;